 3. Efficiency: Larger bins will be more space efficient.

 4. Organics digestors can reduce organics waste to 10% of its original volume with end products that are useful soil additives.
 In residential or restaurant applications where food scraps are a significant component of waste, these can be a smart solution to significantly reduce the size of a waste room, or reduce the frequency of waste collections.
 They can be purchased or hired for reasonably short periods.

-5. Other waste: Allow a minimum of 1m2 space for temporary hard garbage storage.
+5. Other waste: Allow a minimum of 1m2 space and ideally 2m2 for temporary hard garbage storage.
 This is the MCC rate per 100 dwellings, but Knox requires 1m2 per dwelling!
 Green waste may be removed by a gardening contractor.
 Otherwise allow an appropriate space for green waste bins which in some councils are collected on alternate weeks to recycling bins.

 6. Council collections: For Council waste collection, most councils will require bins to be able to be positioned in one row parallel to the kerb with min 300mm spacing between for automated mechanical side arm collection vehicles.
 In addition, allow space around trees or other obstacles.
 If space is not available for such a collection zone, bins may need to be retrieved from a suitable location or stacked more closely, and perhaps collected by private waste contractor(s).

 7. Ramps: If bins are stored in a basement with a ramp up to the street, the bins will need to be able to be transferred to the collection zone via the lift or mechanical tug.
 Some collection contractors can collect from basements, but these trucks are smaller, and need to be emptied more regularly, and for this reason are a more expensive collection option.
 The other option is to design bin stores at ground level.